hail-is/hail/README.md

 # cloud-tools
-Scripts for working with Hail on Google Cloud Dataproc service on your local machine.
+Scripts for working with Hail on Google Cloud Dataproc service from your local machine.

 Recommended lines to add in `~/.bash_profile` or `~/.bashrc`:
 ```